-I made this comment recently on The Linguist Blog and figured it was worth repeating here:
+I made this comment a while back and figured it was worth repeating here:

 Gimmicks that talk about ‘fast fluency’ are flawed for this reason.
 There’s no such thing as ‘fast comprehension’.